dfraser/beautiful-jekyll/_drafts/2016-09-04-on-demand-stream-hosting-with-digitalocean.md

 ---
 # Why?

 I have an occasional desire to stream audio to my friends over the internet.
 I like to play music out of Spotify or Serato DJ and let my friends listen in.
-It's a good, easy way to share music in a "live" way.
-Doing this requires a lot of bandwidth, around 250kbit/sec per listener.
+It's a fun, easy method to share "live" music.
+Doing it requires a lot of bandwidth, around 250kbit/sec per listener.
 With 40 people listening, that's 10Mbit, more than the average home connection can send reliably.
-To get around this, we send a single stream from home to a server with a faster connection.
-The server, in the case of this article, runs software called Icecast2 to distribute the single music stream to many listeners.
+To get around this, you send a single stream from your home to a server with a faster connection.
+The server distributes the single music stream to many listeners.

-There are many services on the internet who will do this, but the pricing models are intended for people who stream music often.
+There are many services on the internet to do this, but the pricing is intended for people who stream music often.
 They charge a monthly fee, usually starting around $10, and increase the fee based on the number of listeners you would like to support, or the quality of the audio stream you'd like to transmit -- that is, your bandwidth commitment.
 As I write this, <a href="http://shoutcheap.com">ShoutCheap</a> charges USD$16 a month to support 50 listeners at 128kbit/sec, a barely acceptable bitrate.

 I don't need to do it all the time, I'm a nerd, and I want it cheaper.
 Let's try this new cloud thing!